5.2 KB · updated 2026-07-31 · md

 • Slash commands = workflow actions you explicitly invoke (compile, refresh, obsidian-sync).
 High-leverage but should be your decision.

-You can use the MCP server alone (manual claude_desktop_config.json edit via tesserae project mcp-config) — the plugin just packages it together with the slash commands, the skill, and the hooks so installation is one step.
+You can use the MCP server alone (manual claude_desktop_config.json edit via tesserae projects mcp-config) — the plugin just packages it together with the slash commands, the skill, and the hooks so installation is one step.

 Verify install